How the Custom Order Process Works

 This first step carries no obligation and is intended to assess whether the project scope and timeline are suitable.

-Step 2 — Design Direction & Initial Estimate
+Step 2 — Design Direction & Preliminary Estimate

 Based on the discussion, a design direction is defined.

-An indicative price range and production timeline are outlined according to the garment category and design complexity.
+A preliminary price estimate and production timeline are outlined according to the garment category and design complexity.

-The estimate remains indicative at this stage and is provided to support an informed decision before moving forward.
+The estimate remains preliminary at this stage and is provided to support an informed decision before moving forward.

 Step 5 — Completion & Delivery